Queensland is a vast state and vulnerable to hazardous weather.

-That's why the start of summer is a good time to make sure your early childhood education and care service is prepared for the season ahead.
+That’s why now is the time to make sure your service is ready for whatever nature brings.

 Make sure that the roof, gutter and downpipes of your service are free of leaves so that stormwater can drain quickly instead of backing up and overflowing.